Hatch-Team/hiring/README.md

 **Once you have completed all steps you will receive an automated email from us confirming we have received your application**

 This is a screening interview, you'll be assessed on your answers to the video and experience questions.
+We already have your CV so use it as an opportunity to provide new information.